nodys/spreadstream/README.md

 Once created, put your authentication token in a [rc file](#rc-file)

 ### Rc file
 The rc file must contain the `credential` key with the google authentication token created previously.
-You can add any other spreadstream options (see `spreadsheet --help`).
+You can add any other spreadstream options (see `spreadstream --help`).
 The location of the rc file depend on your needs: either at a [standard rc file path](https://www.npmjs.com/package/rc) or specified using the `--settings` option.

 **Exemple:**